alphagov/government-service-design-manual/service-manual/the-team/recruitment/scs-orgdesign.md

     title: The team
     url: /service-manual/the-team
 ---
 IT has traditionally been used in government as a single entity with an inflexible approach.
-However, government IT is more appropriately mapped into distinct areas with different user needs — some are public facing, and some are for internal use:
+However, government IT is more appropriately mapped into distinct areas with different user needs — some are public facing, and some are for internal use.
+These include:

 * Cloud based digital public services
 * Infrastructure and tools